 It is possible to “test” in a way that feels tense and unstable, as though one mistake could unravel everything.
 That posture does not come from the gospel.

 Jesus Christ reigns now with all authority in heaven and on earth (Matthew 28:18).
 His church is not fragile.
 His truth is not threatened by careful questions.
 Because He is King, believers can test teaching from a place of belonging rather than fear.
+Salvation transferred you into His Kingdom, and that transfer means you bring the security of your standing to the task of testing rather than testing to shore up an uncertain standing.

 You are not protecting a weak kingdom.
 You are participating in a secure one.